Indian Rupee Falls Near

 Quick Answers to Common Questions

-Does a weak rupee help India?
+Does a weaker rupee increase prices in India?

-Is ₹90 permanent?
+Is ₹97 permanent?

 Not necessarily.
 Currency cycles change depending on global flows.